Construction Project Documentation: A Basic Checklist Of Documents That Should Be Maintained To Prove A Construction Claim

 12. Miscellaneous documents

-Another category of documents are meeting minutes.
+Another category of documents is meeting minutes.
 Such minutes can be from weekly meetings with the owner, general contractor and/or the design team.
-Ideally, those minutes reflect completion of prior activities and open activities.
+Ideally, those minutes reflect the completion of prior activities and open activities.

 It is the claimant’s obligation to prove its claim.
 If he cannot do so, he will not prevail.
 Alternatively, complete records will be necessary to defeat an owner’s delay claim.
 The lack of complete business records can result in additional costs in proving or disproving a construction claim.
 If the documents are complete and well organized, the claimant’s consultant will spend less time preparing and documenting the claim, thus reducing the cost of presenting the claim.